Infrastructure, Energy & MaterialsMay 7, 2024

 While concrete is necessary for some building projects, it doesn’t need to be the go-to for all of them.

 “Where we don’t fundamentally need it – like low-rise buildings, roads, sidewalks and patios, we could tend towards using new and innovative materials.
-Chang Changing the way we design, build and live is definitely a challenge, but it’s the way forward,” Pozzo said.
+Changing the way we design, build and live is definitely a challenge, but it’s the way forward,” Pozzo said.

 The eco-friendly element of technology